Quantifying entropy production in active fluctuations of the hair-cell bundle from time irreversibility and uncertainty relations: Irreversibility in continuous time series: the whitening transformation

-where $n_i^F$ and $n_i^R$ are respectively the number of counts of $(\xi_1^F,\dots,\xi_n^F)$ and $(\xi_1^R,\dots,\xi_n^R)$ in the $i-$th bin.
-The sum in~\eqref{eq:s102} runs over all bins for which $n_i^F >0$ and $n_i^R >0$.
-For simplicity, we used $100$ bins of equal spacing ranging from the minimum to the maximum values of the residual time series $(\xi_1^F,\dots,\xi_n^F)$. \item The value of the estimate $\hat{\mathcal{D}}$ of the KL divergence~\eqref{eq:s9} is then weighted by the "irreversibility statistical power" $\gamma$ defined in terms of the probability to reject the null hypothesis $p(\xi)= q(\xi) $.
+The value of the estimate $\hat{\mathcal{D}}$ of the KL divergence~\eqref{eq:s9} is weighted by a prefactor $\gamma\leq 1$ defined in terms of the probability to reject the null hypothesis $p(\xi)= q(\xi) $.
 We use this procedure to correct the statistical bias in the estimation of the KL divergence that appears when two stochastic processes have similar statistics~\cite{bonachela2008entropy,roldan2012entropy}.
-For this purpose, we measure the Kolmogorov--Smirnov statistic under the null hypothesis $H_0: p(\xi) = q(\xi)$ which yields a significance $p_{\rm KS}$ for the two distributions to be equal.
-Here, small $p_{\rm KS}$ means that there is stronger statistical evidence in favour of the alternative hypothesis $p(\xi) \neq q(\xi)$, thus $\gamma = 1-p_{\rm KS}$ serves as a weight of irreversibility: $\gamma\simeq 0$ when it is hard to reject $H_0$ (reversibility) and $\gamma\simeq 1$ when it is easy to reject $H_0$.
-Finally, our estimate of $\sigma_1$ is thus given by:
+For this purpose, we use the Kolmogorov--Smirnov (KS) statistical test under the null hypothesis $H_0: p(\xi) = q(\xi)$ which yields a p-value $p_{\rm KS}$ for the two distributions to be equal.
+Here, small $p_{\rm KS}$ means that there is stronger statistical evidence in favour of the alternative hypothesis $p(\xi) \neq q(\xi)$, thus $\gamma = 1-p_{\rm KS}$ serves as a weight of irreversibility: $\gamma\simeq 0$ when it is hard to reject $H_0$ (reversibility) and $\gamma\simeq 1$ there is a larger statistical evidence to reject $H_0$. \item Finally, our estimate of $\hat{\sigma}_1$ is thus given by the KL divergence estimate $\hat{\mathcal{D}}$ times the Boltzmann constant and the data sampling frequency:

 \end{enumerate}